 “It doesn’t matter for web-search directly.”

-Later, John Mueller also pointed out that using stock images that are used by many people could make it difficult to rank in Google Image Search.
+Later, John Mueller also pointed out that using stock images that are used by many people could make it challenging to rank in Google Image Search.

 Here’s what he said: